pratapladhani/mcs-labs/labs/autonomous-support-agent/README.md

 >
 > ![alt text](images/test-trigger.png)

-32. Check the execution of your  autonomus agent by going to the **Activity** tab.
+32. Check the execution of your  autonomous agent by going to the **Activity** tab.
 Select the **Refresh** icon until you see the execution.

 33. Check the emails in your **Sent** folder in Outlook to see the actual reply the user autonomously sent.